 Three homegrown brands that embrace the slow fashion movement

 The modern consumer world is full of questions about sustainability and ethical production.
-Do you ever wonder about the environmental impact of the fashion industry?
+Do you ever wonder about the environmental impact of the fast fashion industry?
 Before you buy a shirt, do you consider where it came from and who made it?
 It’s difficult to know who to trust, or where to find the answers, but the knowledge you’ll gain is well worth the effort.
 I’m here sharing and celebrating ethical Canadian brands – three, in fact – that have helped change the fashion landscape through ethical practices and inclusivity.

 Lead Photo Credit: KOTN